WZCK-LD

-WZCK-LD, virtual channel 8 (UHF digital channel 24), is a low-powered television station affiliate with the OnTV4U. licensed to Madison, Wisconsin, United States and serving the Madison television market.
-The station is owned and operated by DTV America Corporation.
+WZCK-LD (channel 8) is a low-power television station in Madison, Wisconsin, United States, as an affiliate of Salem News Channel.
+The station is owned and operated by Innovate Corp. alongside W23BW-D (channel 23).
 WZCK also carries a slate of digital networks on its sub-channels.

 History

 WZCK was originally known as W08CK, and broadcast a low-power analog television signal on channel 8.
 The station was owned by the Science of Identity Foundation, a new religious movement with Hindu roots, and broadcast music, some religious programming, and a station ID from a transmitter atop the Tenney Building near the Wisconsin State Capitol and a signal only strong enough to cover the central Madison Isthmus and the UW campus.
 Though it was off the air for most of the 2010s, W08CK was for a time the only station in Madison to broadcast on the VHF band (CBS affiliate WISC-TV left analog channel 3 for digital channel 50 in the 2009 digital TV transition; Fox affiliate WMSN-TV (channel 47) would relocate its physical digital signal from 11 to 49 earlier in the 2010s).

-By 2016, W08CK would be acquired by DTV America, an owner/operator of LPTV stations throughout the U.S. With the silent station rechristened WZCK-LD, DTV America proceed to construct a digital signal on physical channel 36 at the WKOW studio/transmitter link tower on the west side of Madison.
+By 2016, W08CK would be acquired by DTV America, an owner/operator of LPTV stations throughout the U.S. With the silent station rechristened WZCK-LD, DTV America moved the allocation to channel 36, now transmitting from the WKOW tower on Madison's west side.
 On November 16, 2016, WZCK began digital broadcasting.
-In August 2022 the COZI affiliation in the Madison market transitioned to a sub-channel of Ion affiliate WIFS, leaving WZCK carrying the OnTV4u infomercial network, a move DTV America has historically used on WZCK between affiliation agreements.
-OnTV4u is also carried on sister channel W23BW.
+In August 2022 the COZI affiliation in the Madison market transitioned to a sub-channel of Ion affiliate WIFS.